yorklim/tp/docs/DeveloperGuide.md

 **Use case: UC11 - Update last met overdue duration**

 **MSS**
-1. User marks a client as met.
+1. User enters the last met overdue duration to the new desired value.
-2. ClientCare updates Last Met date of client.<br>
+2. ClientCare updates the new last met overdue duration.<br>
     Use case ends.

 **Extensions**
 * 1a.
-Client does not exist.
+The input entered is not a non-negative integer.
     * 1a1.
-ClientCare lets user know that client does not exist.
+ClientCare lets user know that the input is not accepted.
     * 1a2.
 User enters new data.<br>
       Steps 1a1-1a2 are repeated until the data entered are correct.<br>
       Use case ends.
 * 1b.
-Invalid date and time.
+Invalid command usage in the request.
     * 1b1.
-ClientCare lets user know of correct date and time format.
+ClientCare shows command usage.
     * 1b2.
 User enters new data.<br>
       Steps 1b1-1b2 are repeated until the data entered are correct.<br>
-      Use case ends.
-* 1c.
-Date and time is before the last met date.
-    * 1c1.
-ClientCare confirms if user wants to change last met to an earlier date.
-    * 1c2.
-User confirms or rejects.<br>
-      Use case ends.
-* 1d.
-Invalid command usage in the request.
-    * 1d1.
-ClientCare shows command usage.
-    * 1d2.
-User enters new data.<br>
-      Steps 1d1-1d2 are repeated until the data entered are correct.<br>
       Use case ends.